yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 Maximum preview width for images.
 Do a `yazi --clear-cache` to take effect after changing this.

+This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.

 ### `max_height`

 Maximum preview height for images.
 Do a `yazi --clear-cache` to take effect after changing this.

+This value is also used for preloading images; the larger it is, the larger the image cache generated, which consumes more CPU.

 ### `cache_dir`